 Classical Education

-The classical model of education is based on the trivium (Latin for ‘three ways’), in which students learn three interrelated skills: memory, logic, and persuasion (or grammar, dialectic, and rhetoric, as they are historically named).
+The classical model of education is based on the trivium (Latin for ‘three ways’), in which students learn three interrelated skills: grammar, logic, and rhetoric.
 This model corresponds to a child’s natural developmental stages of learning:

 -